-The backdrop to this harbor is the hanging Bertrab Glacier.
-King and gentoo penguins call this home, as do rowdy elephant and fur seals.
+The backdrop to this harbour is the hanging Bertrab Glacier.
+King and gentoo penguins call this place home, as do rowdy elephant and fur seals.

-Only a handful of people live, albeit temporarily, on South Georgia, a United Kingdom overseas territory.
+Only a handful of people live on South Georgia, a United Kingdom overseas territory.
 Two of them are curators of the South Georgia Museum, located in the former whaling station manager’s villa.
-The church was built for the whaling community and is the only building in Grytviken that is still used for its original purpose.
+A church was built for the whaling community and is the only building in Grytviken that is still used for its original purpose.

-Robert Cushman Murphy named this island for the species of petrels seen on the island.
-Birders will be pleased to know that wandering albatross are also known to nest on the island.
+Robert Cushman Murphy named this island for the species of petrels seen here.
+Wandering albatross are also known to nest on the island.

-One of the largest king penguin rookeries on the island is located on Salisbury Plain.
+One of the largest king penguin rookeries in South Georgia is located on Salisbury Plain.
 The Murphy and Lucas Glaciers flank the plain, creating a perfect backdrop for photographers.

 ST. ANDREW'S BAY

-Thousands of breeding pairs of king penguin nest at St. Andrew’s Bay.
-It is the largest king penguin rookery on South Georgia and is a wildlife spectacle to behold.
+Thousands of breeding pairs of king penguins nest at St. Andrew’s Bay.
+It is the largest king penguin rookery on South Georgia and quite a spectacle to behold.
 Reindeer introduced by Norwegian whalers are known to feed on the grass in the area.

 This abandoned whaling station was in full operation the day that Ernest Shackleton and his companions staggered in after a 36-hour trek across the island.
 There is a small cemetery here, with the graves of 14 whalers.

 Possible Landings and Wildlife Sightings - Antarctic Peninsula